-HB 1336 would require a physician to inform a pregnant person seeking an abortion that it may be possible to reverse the effects of an abortion-inducing drug.
+HB 1336 requires a physician to inform a pregnant person seeking an abortion that it may be possible to reverse the effects of an abortion-inducing drug.

-The bill would require the printed materials to include information directing the patient where to obtain further information and assistance in locating a medical professional who can aid in the reversal of abortion-inducing drugs, such as mifepristone and misoprostol.
+The bill requires the printed materials to include information directing the patient where to obtain further information and assistance in locating a medical professional who can aid in the reversal of abortion-inducing drugs, such as mifepristone and misoprostol.

 1/9/19 – Introduced; referred to Judiciary Committee.

 1/28/19 – Passed House by a 73-16 vote.